Apple Endive Salad with Candied Walnuts and Sage Vinaigrette

 For the pickled radishes:

-- 12 oz small radishes *about 18-20
+- 12 oz small radishes, thinly sliced *about 18-20

-- ¼ cup thinly sliced white onion
+- ¼ cup white onion, thinly sliced

 - 2 tablespoons coconut sugar